 Alameda Island Brewing Company

 Start your day downtown where the tasting room at Alameda Island Brewing Company has been known for its vast selection of IPAs and darker beers—think 22 on tap—since 2015.
-Laidback nautical decor and ample casual seating draws a young crowd who build their own six-packs ($21) and come for special releases such as the Rum Barrel Aged Neptune's Harvest (a pineapple saison) and 2021 anniversary release Hidden Buddha.
+Laidback nautical decor and ample casual seating draws a young crowd who build their own six-packs ($23) and come for special releases such as the Rum Barrel Aged Neptune's Harvest (a pineapple saison) and Hidden Buddha.
 The bar does not serve food but lets you bring your own, so grab takeout first at Fire Wings or Monkey King Pub & Grub nearby.
 On nice days, try to snag a table among the potted succulents outside in the shaded courtyard.

 Almanac's patio is the perfect spot for a sour beer on a sunny day.(Courtesy of @almanacbeer)